Linda Reynolds is a Liberal Senator for Western Australia.

 Key career appointments include: Chief of Staff to the Minister for Justice and Customs, Project Director with Raytheon Australia, Deputy Federal Director of the Liberal Party of Australia, Commanding Officer of a Combat Service Support Battalion and Adjutant General of Army, the Chief of Army’s key governance advisor.
 Senator Reynolds was the first woman in the Australian Army Reserves to be promoted to the rank of Brigadier and was awarded the Conspicuous Service Cross.
 She has completed a Master of Arts (Strategic Studies).

-On March 2, 2019 Senator Reynolds was sworn in as Minister for Defence Industry and Minister for Emergency Management and North Queensland Recovery in the Morrison Government.
+Senator Reynolds was previously Minister for Defence, Minister for Defence Industry and Minister for Emergency Management and North Queensland Recovery, and Minister for Government Services as well as the Minister for the National Disability Insurance Scheme.

 Before her Ministerial appointment, Senator Reynolds was a member of nine Parliamentary committees and the Chair of the Joint Standing Committee on Electoral Matters, the Senate Standing Committee on Foreign Affairs Defence and Trade, the Defence Sub-Committee and the Senate Publication Committee.